awsdocs/aws-control-tower-guide/doc_source/enroll-account.md

 1. When you’re finished, stay in the child account for the next part of the procedure\.

-1. Make note of the master account ID, because you will need to enter it in the next step\.
+1. Make note of the management account ID, because you will need to enter it in the next step\.

 **Step 2: Give AWS Control Tower permission to manage the account\.**